adopt-liveview/adopt-liveview/priv/pages/2024/04-05-basics-of-heex-en_US.md

 There are multiple ways we can add HTML attributes in HEEx for developer convenience.
 Let's check each of them.

 In the first case (Hello World) we add `style="color: red"` which works like any other HTML in the world.
 In this format it can be said that there is no type of extra processing.
-In `class={"bg-black"}` when using the keys we are saying that the content inside them comprises an Elixir code.
+In `class={"bg-black"}` when using brackets we are saying that the content inside them is Elixir code.
 Any Elixir code like `class={calculate_class()}` (assuming the function exists) or `class={"bg-{@my_background}"}` (assuming the assign exists) will be valid!

 In the second case (Hello Elixir) we just demonstrate once again what was explained in the previous case.
 In `class={"bg-" <> "red"}` you can see an example of using the `<>` operator to calculate the final class.

-In the third example (Hello Phoenix) there is a golden tip: you can pass an array with multiple strings to an attribute and at the end it will be automatically joined and values that are `nil` will be ignored.
+In the third example (Hello Phoenix) there is a golden tip: you can pass a list with multiple strings to an attribute and at the end it will be automatically joined and values that are `nil` will be ignored.
 The reason this technique is powerful is that it makes it easier to work with variables, as we can see `bg_for_hello_phoenix` being used.

-The last case (Hello LiveView) adds one more outside of working with attributes.
-If you ever need to add attributes dynamically, that is, you don't know exactly which attributes will or will not be included in advance, you can use the syntax of adding an elixir map within the opening HTML tag and HEEx will understand that each key in your map represents an attribute.
+The last case (Hello LiveView) adds one more way of working with attributes.
+If you ever need to add attributes dynamically, that is, you don't know exactly which attributes will or wont be included in advance, you can use the syntax of adding an elixir map within the opening HTML tag and HEEx will understand that each key in your map represents an attribute.

 %{
 title: "Can I use variables in my render function?",
 description: ~H"""
-Yes, there is no problem simply adding variables before your HEEx, especially if you do this just to make the code more readable (imagine you have an absurd amount of classes for example) but you will see warnings saying that the official recommendation is to transform these variables in assigns.
-In future classes we will learn how to do this in a very simple and readable way.
+Yes, there is no problem simply adding variables before your HEEx, especially if you do this just to make your code more readable (imagine you have an absurd amount of classes for example) but you will see warnings saying that the official recommendation is to transform these variables in assigns.
+In future lessons we will learn how to do this in a very simple and readable way.
 """
 } %% .callout